 Airbags are as dangerous for your dog as they would be for a child.
 Anchor any dog crates or pet carriers with a proper seatbelt or use a dog restraint harness when traveling with dogs in cars to prevent them from shifting around if there is an accident or sudden stop.
 In some places (Tennessee), it’s the law that your dog can’t move freely in your vehicle.

 Luckily for pet owners, there are specially designed dog seat belts that work in many different ways: some just restrain a dog (like this EzyDog Restraint Harness) and keep him secure, some will attach only to an existing dog harness that you’ve already put on your pooch, and others will also work with dog crates and secure them in the car.

-We've done a test and comparison video review of the best dog car seat belts here.
+We’ve done a test and comparison video review to find most effective solutions for this.
+Take a look at the results of our best dog car seat belts round-up.